The Problem

 The raw route is then enriched by four independent services before being returned:

-The repo is a npm workspaces monorepo with three packages:
+The repo is an npm workspaces monorepo with three packages:

 apps/api— Express + TypeScript REST API, Vitest test suite, Pino structured loggingapps/web— Next.js 15 frontend with Mapbox GL JS for map rendering, Google OAuth loginpackages/shared— Zod schemas, type definitions, and shared utilities used by both apps